Need Help? Give us a call.

 Price: You can join for free, but prices go up depending on the page views to your site and the data storage you’re looking to take advantage of.
 Their Starter plan starts at $24/month, and their Pro plan goes for $299.
 You likely won’t need more than that!

-As a full web analytics suite, Woopra lets you track your customers’ web and mobile activity—forms, emails, support tickets, and more, all in one place.
-With individual customer profiles and real-time, customizable analytics, Woopra is one of the most comprehensive analytics tools out there.
+As a full web analytics tool suite, Woopra lets you track your customers’ web and mobile activity—forms, emails, support tickets, and more, all in one place.
+With individual customer profiles and real-time, customizable analytics, Woopra is one of the most comprehensive web analytics tools out there.

 They also offer automatic customer personalization tools, so you can send specific customers notifications or personalized content in real-time to help boost retention and conversion.